Investor News

 Here at ECT, we see two direct opportunities in the context of the emerging hydrogen industry:

-1. Coldry, our low-temperature lignite drying solution, features zero direct CO2 emissions and can be deployed as the front-end feedstock preparation stage for standard coal gasification technology.
-This stage is prior to the standard hydrogen production route known as steam reforming.
+- Coldry, our low-temperature lignite drying solution, features zero direct CO2 emissions and can be deployed as the front-end feedstock preparation stage for standard coal gasification technology.
+This stage is before the standard hydrogen production route known as steam reforming.
 It’s the gateway enabler for lignite-to-hydrogen production.

 We mentioned above that, even at $2/kg, hydrogen isn't economically viable for certain applications.
 Iron and steel making is an example.

 HydroMOR, which stands for ‘hydrogen metal oxide reduction,’ is our lignite-based, hydrogen-driven, low-emission primary iron-making process.
-It enables the use of alternative low-grade and waste resources, improving the economic and environmental outcomes of primary iron production.
+It enables the use of alternative low-grade and waste resources, improving primary iron production's economic and environmental outcomes.
 HydroMOR utilises the Coldry process as its front-end drying and material agglomeration stage.

 Importantly for steelmaking, HydroMOR is a way to directly harness hydrogen from lignite without the need for a separate hydrogen plant, delivering lower-cost iron and steel compared to traditional coal-based routes.